SeedlingsBabylab/annotid/README.md

 4. Addition of ID references between pho and chi, as well as detecting audio annotation file errors along the way

 ## Instruction
-All those scripts requires setting the input/output file path before running.
+All those scripts require setting the input/output file path inside of the script before running.
 To run the audio processing scripts, pyclan is required